How to Think by Allan Jacobs Book Review

 Most of us don’t want to think.
 Thinking is trouble.
 Thinking can force us out of familiar, comforting habits, and it can complicate our relationships with like-minded friends.
 Finally, thinking is slow, and that’s a problem when our habits of consuming information (mostly online) leave us lost in the spin cycle of social media, partisan bickering, and confirmation bias.

 *Note: I received the book from Blogging for Books for free, and the links are non-affiliate.
+I also bought myself an ebook of this title.

 Thank you for reading, Carolyn